 Significant Land Use Matters

-- Obtained land use approvals for regional developer for mixed-use development featuring 650 residential units and ground floor retail in two high rise towers and historic renovation of 1920s Post Office building in downtown Stamford.
+- Obtained land use approvals for a regional developer for a mixed-use development featuring 650 residential units, ground-floor retail in two high-rise towers, and a historic renovation of a 1920s post office building in downtown Stamford.

-- Representing regional developer with multiple land use approvals from municipal boards and agencies and in land use appeals in connection with redevelopment of 80 acres of brownfields and former industrial space into mixed use community with 4,000 residential units and over 500,000 square feet of retail, commercial and recreational space.
+- Represented regional developer with multiple land use approvals from municipal boards and agencies and in land use appeals related to the redevelopment of 80 acres of brownfields and former industrial space into a mixed-use community with 4,000 residential units and over 500,000 square feet of retail, commercial and recreational space.

-- Represented owner/developer of age-restricted residential community on Connecticut shoreline to obtain permits for its proposed wastewater treatment system in contested hearing before state environmental agency.
+- Represented an owner-developer of an age-restricted residential community on the Connecticut shoreline in obtaining permits for its proposed wastewater treatment system in a contested hearing before a state environmental agency.

-- Advised contract purchaser of zoning issues related to its office building acquisition in Fairfield County.
+- Advised a contract purchaser of an office building in Fairfield County of zoning conformity issues related to the building.

-- Assisted international investment bank with land use permitting for new $400 million office building and trading floor.
+- Assisted an international investment bank with land use permitting for a new $400 million office building and trading floor.

-- Worked with clients, non-profit agency and municipal staff and agency to implement and administer local zoning regulation mandating the inclusion of affordable housing units in all residential developments of 10 or more units.
+- Worked with clients, a nonprofit agency, and municipal staff to implement and administer a local zoning regulation mandating the inclusion of affordable housing units in all residential developments of 10 or more units.

 - Procured land use approvals for numerous residential developments, including high-rise luxury condominiums, townhome communities and multi-family rental properties.